peasantbird/tp/docs/UserGuide.md

 ### Setting a buyer's priority: `bprio`

 Get your priorities straight.
-Focus on the tasks that matter the most, and maximise your productivity and time.
+Focus on the tasks that matter the most, and maximise your time and productivity by securing the most important deals, first and foremost.

-The `bprio` command allows you set the priority level of a buyer based on their index number in the buyer's list, so that you can seamlessly view and focus on clients which have a greater priority.
+The `bprio` command allows you set the priority level of a buyer based on their index number in the buyer's list, so that you can seamlessly differentiate buyers at a glance by their priority level.
+The priority tags are colored intuitively for you to easily spot a buyer's priority level at first glance.
+After assigning priorities
+to your buyers, a simple `bsort prio/d` command would then sort your buyer list by priority level, with the higher priority buyers appearing first at the top of the list, allowing you to get started with the right client, right away.

 <box type="info" seamless>